Smoke & Mirrors

 During the Lent and Easter season, we have the opportunity to bless children attending public schools in our community with a special offering:

-The Richardson ISD Back-to-School Backpack Bash provides students and families the opportunity to get the supplies and services they need to start the school year well. web.risd.org/backpackbash
+Richardson ISD Backpack Bash provides students and families the opportunity to get the supplies and services they need to start the school year well.

-Children First supports our partner elementary schools, Mark Twain and Greenwood Hills.
-Donations will provide new books for every student at both schools to take home in the spring and fall semesters this year. fumcr.com/childrenfirst
+Children First supports our partner elementary schools, Mark Twain and Dover, and provides books to students each year. fumcr.com/childrenfirst